dotnet/docs-aspire/docs/azure/local-provisioning.md

 ---
 title: Local Azure provisioning
-description: Learn how to use Azure resources in your local development environment. ms.date: 10/31/2024
+description: Learn how to use Azure resources in your local development environment. ms.date: 12/13/2024
+uid: dotnet/aspire/local-azure-provisioning
 ---

 # Local Azure provisioning

 .NET Aspire simplifies local cloud-native app development with its compelling app host model.
 This model allows you to run your app locally with the same configuration and services as in Azure.

-In this article you learn how to provision Azure resources from your local development environment through the [.NET Aspire app host](../../fundamentals/app-host-overview.md).
-All of this is possible with the help of the `Azure.Provisioning.*` libraries, which provide a set of APIs to provision Azure resources.
-These packages are transitive dependencies of the .NET Aspire Azure hosting libraries you use in your app host, so you don't need to install them separately.
+In this article you learn how to provision Azure resources from your local development environment through the [.NET Aspire app host](xref:dotnet/aspire/app-host).

+> [!NOTE]
+> To be clear, resources are provisioned in Azure, but the provisioning process is initiated from your local development environment.
+To optimize your local development experience, consider using emulator or containers when available.
+For more information, see [Typical developer experience](integrations-overview.md#typical-developer-experience).

 ## Requirements